tomayac/js-input-masking/README.md

 ## A beginning of a proposal

 This proposal is to gauge interest in making input masking part of the language, maybe as a new interface of `Intl`.
-Here're some code snippets that show how this could look like in practice:
+Here're some code snippets that show what this could look like in practice:

 - **Globally agreed-on** input mask: